What is a ribeye steak? It’s an outstanding classic that everyone has heard of … I think?!

 - Heat your skillet to high heat until it sizzles when you add a drop of oil.

-- Season well, not skimping on the salt, as this helps to bring out the umami flavor.
+- Season the steak well, not skimping on the salt, as this helps to bring out the umami flavor.

 - Cook for at least 5 minutes each side until close to medium, the fat in a ribeye needs time to render and breakdown to make it tender.